pannuhuone/Voron-CANBus/ebb36.md

 7. Remove jumper from the board

 8. Insert CANbus cable (4-pin)
-* Please check couple of times that your cable pins that those are
+* Please check couple of times that your cable pins in order.

 9. Power up your printer